 The HikeWest Board comprises five elected Directors and up to two appointed Directors.
 The Board may also appoint advisors.
 The five elected Directors must be members of the Association (either a member of a Member Club or an Individual Member), and are elected for an initial term of three years.
 Appointed Directors are not required to be members and are eligible for re-appointment annually after an initial twelve month term.
-An Executive Officer (‘EO’) voluntary position was created by the Board in early 2018.
-The EO is appointed by the Board and takes overall direction from the Board.
-The EO is empowered by delegation from the Board to operationally manage HikeWest and to drive and implement the current Strategic Plan set by the Board.
-The current President is also Acting EO.
+An Executive Officer (‘EO’) is appointed by the Board and is empowered by delegation from the Board to operationally manage HikeWest and to drive and implement the current Strategic Plan set by the Board.

 Neil is a Director and Production Manager of a digital agency and has 20+ years’ experience in web development, online marketing, graphic design and publishing.
 He is a founding member of a local business support initiative and has an extensive network of business professionals.
-Neil is a keen bushwalker, walk leader and a walk organiser of the Redtails Walking Group.
+Neil is a keen bushwalker, walk leader and a volunteer guide at the Bibbulmun Track Foundation.
 Through his membership of the HikeWest Board, Neil is excited to be able to contribute to the furthering of hiking in WA while also networking with like-minded individuals.
 He was elected to the HikeWest Board in 2019.

 Amber is a CPA-qualified accountant with extensive experience in business accounting, project planning, systems implementation and maintaining organisational prudential compliance.
 She has an M.Acc from Curtin University and has worked in health care, employment services, not for profit and disability services.
 She is passionate about being outdoors and is a keen bushwalker who enjoys exploring new walking trails.
 Amber is enthusiastic about HikeWest's mission of fostering and promoting bushwalking/hiking in WA.
 She was elected to the HikeWest Board in 2022.